apache/mesos/docs/mesos-containerizer.md

 configurations from the docker image (e.g., Entrypoint/Cmd, Env, etc.).
 This isolator is tied with `--image_providers=docker`.
 If `--image_providers` contains `docker`, this isolator must be used.
-Otherwise, agent will refuse to start.
+Otherwise, the agent will refuse to start.

 To enable the Docker Runtime isolator, append `docker/runtime` to the `--isolation` flag when starting the agent.

-Currently, docker image default `Entrypoint`, `Cmd`, `Env` and `WorkingDir` are supported with docker runtime isolator.
+Currently, docker image default `Entrypoint`, `Cmd`, `Env`, and `WorkingDir` are supported with docker runtime isolator.
 Users can specify `CommandInfo` to override the default `Entrypoint` and `Cmd` in the image (see below for details).
-The `CommandInfo` should be inside of either `TaskInfo` or `ExecutorInfo` (depending on running command task or custom executor respectively).
+The `CommandInfo` should be inside of either `TaskInfo` or `ExecutorInfo` (depending on whether the task is a command task or uses a custom executor, respectively).

 #### Determine the Launch Command

-If user specifies a command in `CommandInfo`, that will override the default Entrypoint/Cmd in the docker image.
+If the user specifies a command in `CommandInfo`, that will override the default Entrypoint/Cmd in the docker image.
 Otherwise, we will use the default Entrypoint/Cmd and append arguments specified in `CommandInfo` accordingly.
 The details are explained in the following table.